Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

         choice.
     1. Request a new module
         - Ask the HPC support to install a compatible MPI module.
-    1. Build your own MPI module (as a last step)
+    1. Build your own MPI module (as a last resort)
         - Download and build a private MPI module using the same compiler as for building the benchmark binaries.